MiSight Contact Lenses For Myopia Management

 MiSight contact lenses are daily disposable soft contact lenses designed to slow myopia progression in children.

 In this unique design, the central part of the MiSight contact lens corrects the refractive error, much like a traditional corrective lens.
 But the peripheral part of the lens has uniquely designed concentric rings that direct light to focus on the retina.
 This has been shown to significantly reduce the stimuli causing the eye to grow longer.

 The safety and effectiveness of MiSight were studied in a 3-year clinical trial of 135 children aged 8 to 12 who were prescribed either MiSight or traditional soft contact lenses.
 Over the 3-year period, myopia progressed at a much slower rate — by 59% to be exact — in the children who wore MiSight contact lenses compared to the children who wore conventional soft contacts.

 These results indicate that MiSight could be an excellent option for slowing myopia progression in your child.

-Speak with Dr. Ingryd Lorenzana and Dr. Maggie to learn more about MiSight contact lenses and to find out how they can help your child effectively limit myopia progression.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+Speak with Dr. Ingryd Lorenzana and Dr. Maggie to learn more about MiSight contact lenses and to find out how they can help your child effectively limit myopia progression.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.